Alūksne: Alūksne lake

 Alūksne is located on the shore of Lake Alūksne, which is the eleventh largest lake in Latvia.
 There are four islands in the lake - Cepurītes or Love Island, Long Island, Tīklu Island and Castle Island.
 The average depth of the lake is about 7 meters.
 The deepest place reaches up to 20 meters.

 Climate

+Alūksne has a humid continental climate (Köppen Dfb).

+Demographics

+Within existing limits, according to CSB data.